rettersoft/rettersoft.github.io/docs/Concepts/Classes/Instances.md

 https://{PROJECT_ID}}.api.retter.io/{PROJECT_ID}/INSTANCE/{CLASS_NAME}

-Every time you call this a new instance is generated and its instance id is returned in response.
+Every time you call this a new instance is generated and its instance id and its method list is returned in response.
 For example:

 ```typescript
 {